Research interest(s)/area of expertise

 There are twenty proteinaceous amino acids that are commonly used by all organisms.
 In most cases, including humans, yeast, and E. coli, there are twenty aminoacyl-tRNA synthetases, with one enzyme responsible for attaching each encoded amino acid to the correct tRNA(s).
 However, in many organisms glutaminyl-tRNA synthetase and asparaginyl-tRNA synthetase (GlnRS and AsnRS, respectively) are missing.
 In these cases, the corresponding aminoacyl-tRNAs, Gln-tRNAGln and Asn-tRNAAsn, are made indirectly via transamidation of Glu-tRNAGln and Asp-tRNAAsn.
 This biosynthetic pathway requires the presence of two misacylating AARSs and a glutamine-dependent amidotransferase (Adt).

-We are investigating the indirect biosynthesis of Gln-tRNAGln and Asn-tRNAAsn in the pathogenic bacterium Helicobacter pylori.
-H. pylori is missing both glutaminyl-tRNA synthetase and asparaginyl-tRNA synthetase.
-We are interested in understanding the evolution of direct versus indirect tRNA aminoacylation pathways as well as the mechanisms that are used by H. pylori to prevent misacylated tRNAs from entering the ribosome prior to conversion to their accurately aminoacylated counterpoints.
+We are investigating the indirect biosynthesis of Gln-tRNAGln and Asn-tRNAAsn in pathogenic bacteria, including H. pylori and S. aureus We are interested in understanding the evolution of direct versus indirect tRNA aminoacylation pathways as well as the mechanisms that are used by H. pylori to prevent misacylated tRNAs from entering the ribosome prior to conversion to their accurately aminoacylated counterpoints.

 - B. A., Wellesley College, 1990